huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ### IP-Adapter masking

 Binary masks specify which portion of the output image should be assigned to an IP-Adapter.
 This is useful for composing more than one IP-Adapter image.
-For each input IP-Adapter image, you must provide a binary mask an an IP-Adapter.
+For each input IP-Adapter image, you must provide a binary mask.

 To start, preprocess the input IP-Adapter images with the [`~image_processor.IPAdapterMaskProcessor.preprocess()`] to generate their masks.
 For optimal results, provide the output height and width to [`~image_processor.IPAdapterMaskProcessor.preprocess()`].
 This ensures masks with different aspect ratios are appropriately stretched.
 If the input masks already match the aspect ratio of the generated image, you don't have to set the `height` and `width`.